nielsmaerten/nightscout-assistant/README.md

-# Nightscout for Google Assistant
+# Nightscout for Google Home & Google Assistant

 ## Ask Google about your glucose:
 > "Hey Google, talk to Nightscout Status"